ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/2-PendulumW2.md

 :::

 :::Question
-Using the slope. what is the value of $g$.
+Use the slope to find the value of $g$.
 :::

 Determining the uncertainty in $g$ is slightly more complex than just using the uncertainty in the slope provided by LINEST.
 The slope does not exactly equal $g$, therefore the uncertainties aren&rsquo;t exactly equal either.
 To determine the uncertainty you must calculate how it **propagates** in the calculation you used to find $g$ from $m$.
 The details of this topic will be saved for later.
 Use the assumption that the uncertainty in $g$&mdash;denoted $\delta g$&mdash;is related to the uncertainty in the slope&mdash;$\delta m$&mdash;in the following way: